default search action

 Spatial Orientation

-- Marios N. Avraamides, Stephanie Pantelidou:
+- Marios N. Avraamides

 Does Body Orientation Matter When Reasoning about Depicted or Described Scenes?.
 8-21 - Jonathan W. Kelly, Timothy P. McNamara: